 Dr. Casero received his Ph.D. from the State University of New York and was a postdoctoral fellow in oncology at Johns Hopkins.

-- Professor and Associate Director for Shared Resources
+- Associate Director for Shared Resources

 - Professor of Oncology

 Johns Hopkins University School of Medicine, Department of Oncology, Baltimore, MD, 1986, Polyamine metabolism